 Social media seems to change faster and faster every year.
 Let me correct that; every WEEK.

 Several years ago the battle cry was “get out into social media!
 You can’t afford to not be on social media!”
 Facebook bloomed.
 Everyone scuttled over to it.
 Pinterest evolved.
 Everyone raced to get on the bandwagon.
 Google+ was introduced and instantly books hit the market touting it as the best thing since sliced bread.
-And let us know forget Twitter and the art of conversing and promoting in 140 characters or less.
-Now everyone is yap-yappy about Periscope and Instagram (Instagram is my BFF, by-the way.
-Connect with me).
+LinkedIn was like the wise old man of the bunch and it blossomed as well.
+And let us not forget Twitter and the art of conversing and promoting in 140 characters or less.

-I have worked with or talked to soooo many creatives and small businesses who truly know they need to be on social media to grow their biz, but the thought of trying to master and maintain so many sends them straight into overload and analysis paralysis.
+I have worked with or talked to too many creatives and small businesses who truly know they need to be on social media to grow their biz, but the thought of trying to master and maintain so many different channels and options sends them straight into overload and analysis paralysis.

 Ironically, social media guru Guy Kawasaki said it best “The key to social media is to use the right tool for the job.”